How Do Push-Pull Type Backwash Valves Operate

 Because of this high flow, low-pressure advantage, Slide valves especially the Pentair Push Pull Valves on their filters have gained new popularity among variable speed pump owners, looking to gain more energy savings from their investment.

-Push-Pull Valves use a plunger with two disks attached and a handle at the top of the piston.
+Push-pull valves use a plunger with two disks attached and a handle at the top of the piston.
 The only action is to either pull the handle up or push the handle down.

 Sand filters usually operate in filter mode with the plunger in the up position, and backwash by pushing the handle down, and just as you would a multiport handle, always shut off the pump before changing a backwash valve.